Skip to main content

 • read: Read file contents with optional line ranges

-• list_directory: Show directory structure
+• list_directory: Explore directory structure

 • finish: Submit final answer with code locations